Ill-posed Estimation in High-Dimensional Models with Instrumental Variables: Abstract

 \section{Abstract}

 This paper is concerned with inference about low-dimensional components of a high-dimensional parameter vector $\beta^0$ which is identified through instrumental variables.
 We allow for eigenvalues of the expected outer product of included and excluded covariates, denoted by $M$, to shrink to zero as the sample size increases.
 We propose a novel estimator based on desparsification of an instrumental variable Lasso estimator, which is a regularized version of 2SLS with an additional correction term.
-This estimator converges to $\beta^0$ at a rate depending on the mapping properties of $M$ captured by a \textit{sparse link condition}.
+This estimator converges to $\beta^0$ at a rate depending on the mapping properties of $M$.
 Linear combinations of our estimator of $\beta^0$ are shown to be asymptotically normally distributed.
 Based on consistent covariance estimation, our method allows for constructing confidence intervals and statistical tests for single or low-dimensional components of $\beta^0$.
 In Monte-Carlo simulations we analyze the finite sample behavior of our estimator.
+We apply our method to estimate a logit model of demand for automobiles using real market share data.